Optical sorting: Sensors

 Optical sorters require a combination of lights and sensors to illuminate and capture images of the objects so the images can be processed.
 The processed images will determine if the material should be accepted or rejected.

 There are camera sorters, laser sorters and sorters that feature a combination of the two on one platform.
 Lights, cameras, lasers and laser sensors can be designed to function within visible light wavelengths as well as the infrared (IR) and ultraviolet (UV) spectrums.
 The optimal wavelengths for each application maximize the contrast between the objects to be separated.
 Cameras and laser sensors can differ in spatial resolution, with higher resolutions enabling the sorter to detect and remove smaller defects.

 Cameras

 Monochromatic cameras detect shades of gray from black to white and can be effective when sorting products with high-contrast defects.

 Sophisticated color cameras with high color resolution are capable of detecting millions of colors to better distinguish more subtle color defects.
 Trichromatic color cameras (also called three-channel cameras) divide light into three bands, which can include red, green and/or blue within the visible spectrum as well as IR and UV.
+The interaction of different materials with parts of the electromagnetic spectrum make these contrasts more evident than how they appear to the naked human eye.

 Coupled with intelligent software, sorters that feature cameras are capable of recognizing each object's color, size and shape; as well as the color, size, shape and location of a defect on a product.
 Some intelligent sorters even allow the user to define a defective product based on the total defective surface area of any given object.